WHALES OF LORETO

 Pinnipeds : California Sea Lions

-Top Predators: Orcas, false killer whales and sperm whales
+Top Predators: Orcas, false killer whales.

 Sea Birds: Osprey, pelicans, cormorants, herons. egrets, blue footed booby.